richardcysun/Goos-by-Chapers/README.md

 In this chapter, the auction sniper wins for the very first time.

 Compared to Chapter 13, it doesn't change production codes in large scale.
-In stead, this chapter mainly focuses on the elaobration of test scenes.
+In stead, this chapter mainly focuses on the elaobration of test scenes about how to win and how to bid.

 Here are some highlights.
 1. An enumeration **PriceSource** is created to distiguish sniper and other bidder.
-2. **AuctionMessageTranslator** can judge who is bidding at what price.
+2. **AuctionMessageTranslator** collaborates with **AuctionEvent** parser to see who is bidding at what price.
-3. **AuctionSniper**(implements **AuctionEventListener**) can judge sniper is winning or not.
+3. **AuctionSniper**(implements **AuctionEventListener**) take actions (winning or bidding) according to **SniperState**.
+4. If currentPrice() receives a price from other bidders, then bids with higher price (price+increment), this is the bidding state.
+5. If currentPrice() receives a price from sniper, the state is winning.
+6. At the moment of auction closed, if the state is bidding, the sniper loses auction.
+If the state is winning, the sniper wins.

 Again, some defintions are not mentioned in this chapter.